 “There is no reality except in action.” – Jean-Paul Sartre1

 Loosely defined, ethics consists of the set of precepts governing what an individual person should do.2 People typically conceive of ethics as externally directed; for example, how an individual should treat others (equally, justly, compassionately, etc.), or how an individual should act in certain circumstances (courageously, temperately, chastely, etc.).
-But this view tends to ignore individual capacities such as physical and intellectual abilities.
+But this view tends to ignore components of fitness and cognitive performance.
 Because humans in a society are chiefly concerned with organizing individual interests and adjudicating competing claims, this other-directed understanding makes sense from a social-political standpoint.

 But from a purely philosophical position, this view remains unfounded.
 Under the basic definition, ethics comprises the qualities a human being should or should not possess and the actions she should or should not perform.
 Thus, in addition to not wrongly depriving her fellow humans of life, liberty and the pursuit of happiness, a person should be intelligent and fit.
 By this statement I mean simply that, all things considered, it is better to be more intelligent rather than less intelligent and more physically fit rather than less fit.

 First of all, consider Aristotle’s definition of the function of human beings: “activity of the soul in accord with reason or requiring reason.”3 A human being exercises reason.
 He thinks.
 But reasoned thought alone does not constitute the nature of humanity.
 The capacity for reason may distinguish humans from animals, but humans also have bodies.
 A human who merely thinks of the right things to do is not good; she must also act so as to carry out those reasoned intentions.
 Hence, human beings are creatures capable of acting in accordance with reason.